There are several great ways to spend your Iberia Avios. You could fly business class from Chicago to Madrid from only 34,000 Avios one-way.

-Calculating the price of an award can be complicated because Iberia has several award charts and each has its own quirks.
+Calculating the price of an award can be complicated because Iberia has several award charts and each has its own quirks, which we detail below.

-Peak and Off-Peak Dates do not apply to this chart, and the distance is calculating in miles for the entire trip.
+Peak and Off-Peak Dates do not apply to this chart, and the distance is calculated in miles for the entire trip.

 Below is the award chart for Iberia flights on “Off-Peak” dates.

 - June 10-11

 - June 14